alvarogarcia7/blog_source/source/_posts/2015-07-01-self-study-in-july-2015.markdown

 I've watched [this talk][clojure-made-simple] by Rich Hickey at the Java One.
 It references the talk [Easy made simple](http://www.infoq.com/presentations/Simple-Made-Easy)

+  * polymorphism without inheritance; single dispatch on the first parameter

 [clojure-made-simple]: https://www.youtube.com/watch?v=VSdnJDO-xdg